dsorokin/aivika/README.md

 I am ready to consider your offer related to developing new modules or customizing Aivika, or related to developing simulation models.
 Please contact me at <david.sorokin@gmail.com>.

-### Version for .NET Framework and Mono
+### Aivika for .NET

-Regarding the simulation library, I have an experimental version of similar capabilities but written in F#.
+Regarding the simulation library, I also released [Aivika for .NET] [5] of similar capabilities but written in F#.
 It literally means that you can create simulation models in F# and integrate them with the code written in C#.
 Also it means that you can edit your models in Visual Studio on Microsoft Windows, in Xamarin Studio on OS X and in MonoDevelop on Linux.

 Please let me know too if you have an interest in .NET version of the Aivika library.